Middleboro Secondary

 The Middleboro Secondary (also called Middleborough Secondary and Middleboro Subdivision) is a railroad line owned by MassDOT in the U.S. state of Massachusetts.
 The line runs from Attleboro to Middleborough via Taunton.

 Route

 The line diverges from Amtrak's Northeast Corridor just north of Attleboro station.
 From there, it runs east through Norton then southeast through downtown Taunton.
 At Cotley Junction (near Weir Village), it separates from the New Bedford Subdivision and turns east.
-The line ends with a wye to the MBTA Commuter Rail Middleborough/Lakeville Line just south of downtown Middleborough.
+The line ends with a wye to the Middleborough Main Line and Cape Main Line just south of downtown Middleborough.

 History

 The current Middleborough Subdivision is formed from sections of four different railroads built in the 19th century.
 The oldest section is from northwestern Taunton into downtown Taunton, opened in April 1836 as part of the Mansfield-Taunton Taunton Branch Railroad - one of the first railroad lines in New England.
 The New Bedford and Taunton Railroad completed an extension from Taunton south to New Bedford in 1840, including the current Middleboro Subdivision southeast of downtown Taunton.
 The Middleboro and Taunton Railroad opened a line from southeastern Taunton east to Middleborough in July 1856.
 In August 1871, the New Bedford and Taunton Railroad built a branch from Attleboro Junction in northwest Taunton to Attleboro.

 The Old Colony acquired the Middleborough and Taunton Railroad in 1874.
 The same year, the New Bedford and Taunton Railroad became the New Bedford Railroad.
 It joined the Boston, Clinton, Fitchburg and New Bedford Railroad in 1876.
 The Old Colony acquired that system in 1879, and was itself merged into the New York, New Haven and Hartford Railroad in 1893.
 Year-round New York–Cape Cod and Boston–Fall River/New Bedford passenger service ended in 1958, and local service on the Attleboro–Taunton and Cotley Junction–Middleborough segments somewhat before then.
 However, summer-only trains from New York to Hyannis used the line from Attleboro to Middleborough from 1960 to 1964, as did Boston–Hyannis service on the Taunton–Middleborough section briefly in 1961.